davidrg/ckwin/doc/building.md

 # Building C-Kermit for Windows from Source

 Building C-Kermit for Windows is easy!
-All you need is [a compiler for Windows](compilers.md) (Visual C++ 2022 Community Edition recommended).
+All you need is [a compiler for Windows](compilers.md) (Visual C++ 2019 Community Edition recommended).
 The compiler you choose will determine what features are available and the minimum version of windows your build of CKW will support.
-You can use the linked table to help choose the compiler that best meets your needs if you're looking to run on versions of Windows older than Vista.
+You can use the linked table to help choose the compiler that best meets your needs if you're looking to run on versions of Windows older than XP.

 ## Build Process